zerosnacks/foundry-bug-7225-repro/README.md

 	url = https://github.com/uniswap/v3-core
 ```

-Without a path specified.
+Note that it correctly installs the `0.8` branch at this point but does not specify the path in `.gitmodules`.

-This causes issues when a user now runs `forge update`.
+This causes issues when a user now runs `forge update` where it resets to `master`, making it incompatible with a `0.8` codebase.
+I remember running into this, resolving it by manually adding the branch in the `.gitmodules` file.

 To retry this yourself from the start: